jobs-at/coding-exercise-frontend/README.md

    A job can either be active or inactive if taken by an applicant.
 As a user I want to see visually which job is active and which one inactive.
 Think about how this can look in the UI and implement it.

+At the bottom of this section there is a link to a UI-Mockup, which shows you how the layout of the small web-app should approximately look like.

 2. An input field should be provided where the user can search for a job by its title.
 As the user keeps typing the list of jobs should be adapted on demand based on the search pattern.
 The filtering should be done solely on the client side in order to provide a good user experience.
 The project setup contains [Vue.js](https://vuejs.org) which should be used to build the filtering feature on the client side.

-3. According to the proposed UI mock-up, additional filter options should be provided to the user.
+3. According to the proposed UI mock-up (see bottom of this section), additional filter options should be provided to the user.
 Firstly, he/she should be able to narrow down the search results based on the selected locations shown in the sidebar.
 For sake of simplicity our jobs can only have one of five locations, namely "Linz", "Vienna", "Graz", "Salzburg" and "Innsbruck".
 You can hard-code these locations in your sidebar component.